A discrete model for Gell-Mann matrices: Representations and characters

 In the case of $U(1)$ acting on a complex $1$-dimensional representation, we are left therefore with one physical parameter to measure, which can be represented as an angle, or phase, in the complex plane.
 In the case of $SU(2)$ acting on a $1$-dimensional quaternionic representation, there are three such angles.
 Therefore by studying the representations of the binary tetrahedral group $Q_8\rtimes Z_3$, we might expect to find four of the fundamental mixing angles of the Standard Model, including the electro-weak mixing angle (Weinberg angle).
 A tentative identification of these four angles is obtained in \cite{finite}.

 In the case of $U(3)$, there are five independent angles in the $3$-dimensional complex representation, bringing the total number of mixing angles up to $9$, enough for the Weinberg angle plus four each in the CKM (Cabibbo--Kobayashi--Maskawa \cite{Cabibbo,KM}) and PMNS (Pontecorvo--Maki--Nakagawa--Sakata \cite{Pontecorvo,MNS}) matrices.
+It is not obvious that all these $9$ mixing angles can in practice be found in these three fundamental representations, but I shall make the case below that at least $7$ of them arise naturally in this way.